 The Eight Main Wiccan Holidays / Sabbats

-Several Yule’s sacred plants include ivy, evergreen, and holly; while herbs linked with Yule include myrrh, star anise, myrrh, coriander, mistletoe, pomegranate., myrrh, frankincense, spikenard, star anise, apple, cinnamon, clove, coriander, and oak.
+Several of Yule’s sacred plants include ivy, evergreen, and holly; while herbs linked with Yule include myrrh, star anise, coriander, mistletoe, pomegranate, frankincense, spikenard, apple, cinnamon, clove, and oak.

 Also usually known as Brigid’s Day, Imbolc is a Wiccan holiday that celebrates the promise of Spring.
 Generally occurring between 1st or 2nd February, this holiday commemorates pure joy.
 It is usually the time during the year to celebrate possibility, emerging life, as well as new growth surrounding us.

 The symbols that signify Imbolic include plows, candle wheels, Brigid Crosses, and white flowers.
 Moreover, there are several sacred herbs and plants for this occasion, including bay, iris, basil, wisteria, coltsfoot, and blackberry.

 Also, there are several images associated with this Sabbat, including the crown of light, the Goddess and the God’s reunion, as well as various ceremonies and celebrations surrounding fertility and new life.

 How is it celebrated?
 This sabbatic can usually be commemorated in numerous different ways.
 You can participate in ritual candle lighting where witches light candles in every room of a house just after sunset as a way of honoring the rebirth of the sun.